alex-grok/locko-to-csv/README.md

       ``` bash
       > ruby export.rb
       ```
-  5. lookup this folder for `csv` file and folder with attachments (if so)
+  5. lookup this folder for `csv` file and subfolder with attachments (if so)
   6. enjoy and mark with a star this repo

 # Prerequisites